 Much attention has been paid to exotic quantum states of matter associated with the orbital degrees of freedom in transition-metal oxides~\cite{metalbook,metaloxides}.
 The underlying physics behind this fascinating but complicated quantum many-body problem is very rich~\cite{kugel}.
 For our purpose, we focus on the one-dimensional version, for which the physics is captured by the Hamiltonian

-Here $\zeta$ and $\eta$ denote two coupling parameters describing the effective interactions between the spin and orbital degrees of freedom.
+Here the two coupling parameters $\zeta$ and $\eta$ describe the effective interactions between the spin and orbital degrees of freedom.
 At the $j$-th site, $S_{\!j}$ denotes the spin-$1/2$ operator, and $T_{\!j}$ denotes the orbital pseudo spin-$1/2$ operator.
-The sum over $j$ is from $1$ to $L-1$ for open boundary conditions (OBC) or from $1$ to $L$ for periodic boundary conditions (PBC), with $S_{\!L+1}= S_{\!1}$ and $T_{\!L+1}= T_{\!1}$.
+The sum over $j$ is from $1$ to $L-1$ for open boundary conditions (OBCs) or from $1$ to $L$ for periodic boundary conditions (PBCs), with $S_{\!L+1}= S_{\!1}$ and $T_{\!L+1}= T_{\!1}$, where $L$ denotes the system size.

 Extensive investigations~\cite{khomskii,lundgren}, both analytical and numerical, have revealed that the model (\ref{hamist}) exhibits distinct phases, as reflected in the ground state phase diagram shown in Fig.~\ref{gspd}.
 The six distinct phases are labeled by I, II, III, IV, V and VI.
-Phase I is ferromagnetic (FM), with the ground state being fully polarized in the spin and orbital sectors.
-Phase II is antiferromagnetic (AFM) in the spin sector and FM in the orbital sector.
+Phase I is ferromagnetic, with the ground state being fully polarized in the spin and orbital sectors.
+Phase II is antiferromagnetic in the spin sector and ferromagnetic in the orbital sector.
 Phase III is a variant of phase II, with the spin sector and orbital sector swapped, due to the fact that the Hamiltonian (\ref{hamist}) is invariant under $S_{\!j} \leftrightarrow T_{\!j}$ and $\zeta \leftrightarrow \eta$.
 Phases IV and VI are gapped dimerized phases, and phase V is a gapless phase, with central charge $c=3$.